A Genetic Algorithm Approach for ImageRepresentation Learning through Color Quantization: GA-based Color Quantization

-The present method employs Genetic Algorithm in order to learn quantized color optimization for the given image domain.
-Figure~\ref{fig:method} illustrate an overview of the entire process, which is composed by two main steps: (1) quantization learning and (2) image description.
-These steps are better described next.
+In this paper, we introduce the use of Genetic Algorithm to learn an optimized color quantization for a given image domain.
+Figure~\ref{fig:method} provides an overview of the entire process, which is composed of two main steps: (A) quantization search, and (B) feature extraction.
+These steps are described next.

-In our modelling, a quantization is represented in an GA individual by the following manner.
-The individual takes reference from the widest possible quantization, presented in Figure \ref{fig:widest_cube}, and aggregates its intervals according to the configuration specified by the respective individual as it is detailed in Figure \ref{fig:individual}.